Flame-027/Flame-027/README.md

 Junior C# Developer
 -------------------

-I am a junior developer who loves making things, some of my favourite technologies include C# and Object Oriented Programming.
+I am a junior developer who loves making things, some of my favourite technologies include C# and Object Oriented Programming.<br>
 Outside of development, I enjoy interacting with technologies such as Virtualization, Linux, Self-hosting as well as the open-source community.

 * 🌍  I'm based in London